 Recipe: Prawn & Chorizo Faux Spanish Rice

-This recipe is inspired by a traditional Spanish rice dish known by most of you as paella.
-Cauliflower is processed into rice like kernels and flavoured with traditional Spanish flavours of red peppers, garlic, olive oil, chili, paprika, a little saffron and lots of tasty protein such as chicken, prawns and chorizo sausage.
+This recipe is inspired by the traditional Spanish rice dish known by most of you as paella.
+Cauliflower is processed into rice like kernels and flavoured with traditional Spanish flavours of red peppers, garlic, olive oil, chilli, paprika, a little saffron and lots of tasty protein such as chicken, prawns and chorizo sausage.
 It’s a satiating main meal with lots of crunch and beautiful aroma.

 - 1/2 head of cauliflower, broken into florets

 - Dollop of ghee

 - 1 medium good quality chorizo, skin off and diced

 - 6 prawns, peeled and deveined, keep the tails on

 - 1 medium free range chicken breast or 2 thighs, diced